stigtsp/moss-code-esp8266-micropython-talk/README.md

-# ESP8266 + Micropython
+# ESP8266 + MicroPython

-Slides and examples from the Moss Code ESP8266+Micropython Talk.
+Slides and examples from the Moss Code ESP8266+MicroPython Talk.

 I recommend using ampy to upload code and files to the ESP, you can install it with